 - If foreign-educated, have a score of at least 550 for paper version (or 80 for Internet version; or 213 for computer version) on the TOEFL, submit a transcript evaluation from World Education Services (WES) at www.wes.org

 The completed application and observation form must be on file with the program office by February 15th for a priority interview to be granted.
 All eligible applicants will be interviewed in March for admission decisions in early April.
-Eligible late applicants will be considered on a space-available basis during the summer term.
+Eligible late applicants will be considered on a space-available basis up to August 1st.

 Essential functions are physical abilities, mental abilities, skills, attitudes, and behaviors the students must show evidence of to be able perform at each stage of their didactic and clinical education.
 A list of essential functions is on file in the NMT Program Office and in the NMT Program & Policy Book.